Facebook

 What Is an AED?

 Most cardiac arrests are caused by ventricular fibrillation, an abnormal heart rhythm in which the heart flutters or quivers instead of pumping.
 The only recognized treatment for sudden cardiac arrest is early defibrillation, which shocks the heart back into a normal rhythm so that it can pump blood.
 The heart will not permit adequate circulation after sudden cardiac arrest, even if CPR is performed.
 Using an AED immediately after sudden cardiac arrest can increase the chance of survival by more than 90%.
-The survival rate is reduced by approximately 10% for each minute that defibrillation is delayed.
-Placing an AED in your workplace can enhance employee morale, boost productivity, and improve employee safety and security.
+The survival rate is reduced by approximately 10% for each minute defibrillation is delayed.
+An AED in your workplace can enhance employee morale, boost productivity, and improve employee safety and security.

 Should You Invest in an AED at Your Workplace?